DOWNLOAD THE APP

 Red raisins, also known as flame raisins, are made from red-skinned, seedless grapes.
 These large raisins are a great snack option due to their sweetness, firmness, and high iron and dietary fibre content.

-Raisins And Diabetes: Are Raisins Good for Diabetics?
+Raisins for Diabetes – Are Raisins Good for Blood Sugar?

 Raisins are known for their sweetness, with about 60% of their makeup being fructose and glucose.
 Therefore, many people think that raisins are an unhealthy snack.
 However, raisins contain a high amount of dietary fibre, ranging from 3.3 to 4.5 g per 100 g, which aids in the prebiotic action of the snack.